SofiaXie/Assignment_3-CS3733/README.md

 f.
 Submit button.
 When this button is pressed, the data in the form is saved into a state.
 2. A list of the submitted service requests.
 The data does not need to be persistent between application invocations.

-You will select from one the following list of service request components:
-1. Room scheduling request.
-Do not worry about time conflicts.
-2. Gift delivery request
-3. Medicine delivery service
-4. Medical device delivery service.
+TASK: Medical device delivery service.
 For example, hospital beds, IV pumps, recliners, etc.
-5. Sanitation services
-6. Security services
-The Iteration 2 assignment will have teams include 4 additional service request components.
-As a team, you may want to coordinate the service request components that members are doing for this Assignment 3 to reduce the amount of additional work for Iteration 2.